Data Types

 } = john;

-// `john` is still valid, because we borrowed using `ref`
+// The variable `john` can still be used, because we borrowed using `ref`.

 if let Color::Pink = &john.favorite_color {